 Promotion of first-time 8th grade students.

-1. Attendance: MUST be present a minimum of 167 days to be eligible to receive credit.
-Exception can be made only in the event of extended personal illness as verified by a physician and/or extenuating circumstances as approved by the Parish Supervisor of Child Welfare and Attendance, in consultation with the principal.
-2. In a six (6) period schedule, students must pass MORE than four (4) units of course work.
+- 1. Attendance: MUST be present a minimum of 167 days to be eligible to receive credit.
+Exception can be made only in the event of extended personal illness as verified by a physician and/or extenuating circumstances as approved by the Parish Supervisor of Child Welfare and Attendance, in consultation with the principal. - 2.
+In a six (6) period schedule, students must pass MORE than four (4) units of course work.
 In a seven (7) period schedule, students must pass MORE than five (5) units of course work, unless one (1) of the units not passed is an elective.
 In this instance, the SBLC/Building Level Committee will determine eligibility for promotion.
-ELA Block (2 units) or Reading (1 unit), Language & Spelling (1 unit Music/Art (1⁄2 unit) Foreign Language (1⁄2 unit) Health/Physical Education (1⁄2 unit) 3.
+ELA Block (2 units) or Reading (1 unit), Language & Spelling (1 unit Music/Art (1⁄2 unit) Foreign Language (1⁄2 unit) Health/Physical Education (1⁄2 unit) - 3.
 If the student meets the attendance requirement and earns more than four (4) units of course work in a six (6) period schedule or five (5) units in a seven (7) period schedule, he/she is eligible for promotion.

-4. A student who has been retained for academic purposes in Grades K-3 will not be retained more than 1 additional time in Grades 4-6 and retained once in Grades 7-8.

-The maximum number of retentions for academic reasons in Grades K-8 will not exceed three (3).
-5. A student's retention resulting from failure to meet attendance requirements takes precedence over academic retention and does NOT count toward the maximum number of times the student may be retained at that level.
-6. After completion of summer remediation and retest, students who do not meet the established promotional criteria can be eligible to become a Transitional 9th grade student on a high school campus.
-7. After completion of summer remediation and retest, students who meet the established promotional criteria will be eligible to be promoted to 9th grade.
-8. Have a review of the promotion decision, based on the stated criteria: The review is the responsibility of the Pupil Progression Committee.
-The principal will coordinate the decision-making process of the committee and the parents in the best interest of the student involved.
-7. Meet the academic requirements of a state approved summer school to remove the deficiency of passing at minimum level of instruction for students not passing grade level course work.
+- 4. A student who has been retained for academic purposes in Grades K-3 will not be retained more than 1 additional time in Grades 4-6 and retained once in Grades 7-8.
+The maximum number of retentions for academic reasons in Grades K-8 will not exceed three (3) - 5.
+A student's retention resulting from failure to meet attendance requirements takes precedence over academic retention and does NO count toward the maximum number of times the student may be retained at that level. - 6.
+After completion of summer remediation and retest, students who do not meet the established promotional criteria can be eligible to become a Transitional 9th grade student on a high school campus. - 7.
+After completion of summer remediation and retest, students who meet the established promotional criteria will be eligible to be promoted to 9th grade. - 8.
+Have a review of the promotion decision, based on the stated criteria: The conference between the parent and the principal to determine if the results of summer school can adequately meet the criteria for promotion.